 But City Opera’s history goes back even further, to the fall of 1943 when Mayor Fiorello LaGuardia founded it as a way to bring opera to the masses.
 Calling it "the people's opera," LaGuardia launched it at New York City Center, and in a WNYC broadcast proclaimed its first season a success, reaching 90,000 listeners.

 The Mayor said it was "way above all expectations and way above standards of larger opera houses, if I may say so.
-Young, enthusiastic artists of fresh voices gave us splendid performances of Tosca, Martha, Carmen…We are preparing another opera season real soon."
+Young, enthusiastic artists of fresh voices gave us splendid performances of Tosca, Martha, Carmen."
+He added, "We are preparing another opera season real soon."

 The company was innovative in many respects, keeping ticket prices at a bargain-basement $.75 and hiring African-American singers, nearly a decade before the Metropolitan Opera did.
 It also became known for its ventures into modern and Baroque opera.

 LaGuardia named the little-known Hungarian conductor Laszlo Halasz as the company’s first music director.
-Halasz remembered the time he was called into the mayor's office.
-"He was in a Turkish pasha position and would say, 'what will you present next season at the opera?'"
-The opera-loving mayor would give Halasz an earful about the kinds of operas he'd prefer to hear.
+In a late 1960s WNYC interview Halasz remembered the time he was called into the mayor's office: "He was sitting in a Turkish pasha position and would say, 'what will you present next season at the opera?'"
+The opera-loving mayor would give Halasz an earful about the kinds of operas he'd prefer to hear."

 In the past decade, City Opera experienced a series of financial hardships.
 It has gone from presenting as many as 130 performances in a season to 16 performances in each of the past two seasons.
 It has laid off much of its staff, cut salaries and, most controversially, left its longtime home at Lincoln Center.
 On Saturday, the curtain fell on the opera Anna Nicole, about the Playboy bunny and tabloid star.